MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Invoke-MgBetaForceDomainDelete.md

 The following actions are performed as part of this operation: After the domain deletion completes, API operations for the deleted domain will return a 404 HTTP response code.
 To verify deletion of a domain, you can perform a get domain.
 If the domain was successfully deleted, a 404 HTTP response code will be returned in the response.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgForceDomainDelete](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Invoke-MgForceDomainDelete?view=graph-powershell-v1.0)

 ## SYNTAX